chef-boneyard/chef-server-demo/README.md

 -------------

-In order to get started you need to have a copy of the latest omnibus generated `.deb` for chef-server.
-You can get this [here]().
+In order to get started you need to have a copy of the latest omnibus generated preview `.deb` for chef-server.
+You can get this [here](http://wiki.opscode.com/display/chef/Erchef+Open+Source+Chef+Server).
 Copy the `.deb` into a location that is shared with the VM and starting vagrant.

 1. Install [VirtualBox](https://www.virtualbox.org/wiki/Downloads) (exercise left to
    the reader).
 Next, install the required gems using bundler.
 Execute the following